nus-fboa2016-si/whiteboard/guide/v4/GUIDE.md

 > VIDEO PLACEHOLDER: multiple browser view, drawing to show no particle effects
 ```

 What's wrong?
 It turns out the spawn positions of our missing particles were based on the 2D line's position.
 However, the particles are in a 3D "world", and we have to map the 2D screen position to the 3D world position so they spawn where we want them.
 Let's use the undeclared function `getWorldPosFromCameraPos` to perform the mapping for us.
-Change the `var pos = {x: ... y: ...};` as such:
+Change the `var pos = {x: ... y: ...};` in `spawnParticlesAlongLine` as such:
 ```javascript
 var pos = getWorldPosFromCameraPos( // position particle on correct part of line
         line.startX * (1 - percent) + line.endX * percent,